Dreambound

 Step 5: Apply for Certification

-Once you have completed the required experience and passed the written exams, you can apply for your Aviation Mechanic certification to the FAA.
+Once you have completed the required experience and passed the written exams, you can submit an application for your Aviation Mechanic certification to the FAA.
 The application will require you to provide documentation of your experience, exam scores, and other relevant information.

 After reviewing your application, the FAA will issue your Aviation Mechanic certificate, which will include both the airframe and powerplant ratings.
 This certificate will allow you to legally work as an Aviation Mechanic and perform maintenance, repairs, and inspections on aircraft.